hargoniX/bachelor/thesis/thesis.typ

 as `index` ends up failing because the contract only claims that the result will be less than or equal to `2 * array.len() - 2` which is not sufficient to establish that we are in bounds.
-Thus when doing verification with contracts we need to design them in a way to fit the consumer of the contract in other proofs, instead of the usual blind approach that we can take without contracts.
-Unfortunately, side effects on memory or quantifier logic in the pre and postconditions are currently only addressed in the contract proposal #footnote[https://github.com/model-checking/kani/blob/6d628bf0b399b8c50ddea9f011321463e4c00e4c/rfc/src/rfcs/0009-function-contracts.md] and not yet implemented.
-Since the majority of behavior in a driver are memory effects we cannot use this feature for our verification purposes.
+Thus when doing verification with contracts we need to design them in a way to fit the consumer of the contract in other proofs, instead of just letting Kani and @CBMC figure everything out on their own.
+Unfortunately, side effects on memory and quantifier logic in the pre and postconditions are currently only addressed in the contract proposal #footnote[https://github.com/model-checking/kani/blob/6d628bf0b399b8c50ddea9f011321463e4c00e4c/rfc/src/rfcs/0009-function-contracts.md] and not yet implemented.
+Since the majority of behavior in a driver are memory effects, we cannot use this feature for our verification purposes.

 = Implementation <implementation>
 Now that we have an overview of our target platform, language, and verification methodology,